pgeu/pgeu-system/docs/confreg/tokens.md

 Permissions
 :  This list the different kinds of access that can be retrieved using this token.
-For each access type it will also have a csv (comma separated) and tsv (tab separated) values link that includes the token.
+For each access type it will also have a csv (comma separated), tsv (tab separated) and json values link that includes the token.
 (More formats may be added in the future).